superawesome-org/sa-mobile-sdk-ios/rdocs/source/07callbacks.rst

 .. code-block:: objective-c

-    // this function is called when a
-    // parental gate pop-up "cancel" button is pressed
+    @implementation MyViewController

+    // rest of the implementation ...

     - (void) parentalGateWasCanceled:(NSInteger)placementId {

-    }

         // this function is called when a
+        // parental gate pop-up "cancel" button is pressed }

+    - (void) parentalGateWasFailed:(NSInteger)placementId {
+        // this function is called when a
         // parental gate pop-up "continue" button is
         // pressed and the parental gate
         // failed (because the numbers weren't OK)
-    - (void) parentalGateWasFailed:(NSInteger)placementId {

     }

+    - (void) parentalGateWasSucceded:(NSInteger)placementId {
         // this function is called when a
         // parental gate pop-up "continue" button is
         // pressed and the parental gate succeeded
-    - (void) parentalGateWasSucceded:(NSInteger)placementId {

     }

     @end